phueb/CorrelationLength/README.md

 ## About

 A simple tool to plot the correlation length.

+The correlation length is the distance at which inter-word dependence falls to zero. once the distance exceeds the correlation length, it is as if all words are effectively independent.
+At this point, the conditional entropy equals the entropy.

 The figure below shows the correlation length at increasing distances from nouns in a corpus of English child-directed speech:

 <img src="images/part1vspart2.png" width="400">